CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 Tradeoffs must involve (but are not limited to) the quality attributes described in the previous section.
 Justify such arguments with reference to appropriate diagrams and concrete examples, as appropriate.

 #### Selected Architecture + Justification (<1 page)
 Describe which design your team decided to proceed with in architecturally integrating the feature into existing codebase.
 Justify your design decisions, including why your design is adequate for the quality attributes important to this system, and what assumptions you made in your design (if any).

+Within your justification, you should explicitly include a timeline demonstrating how you plan on dividing development work within your team to ensure you finish implementation before the final deadline.

 !!! note "On Diagrams"
     Diagrams should **involve suitable architectural views**; **must include a legend**; and **should involve appropriate levels of abstraction** for the components in the diagram.
 If necessary, use color/shape/text to differentiate between types of components and connectors.